eascodes/100-days-code/log.md

 **Thoughts** I was REALLY excited to get the search bar working for multiple types of search terms.
 This is something that I initially thought would be much too complicated for me to figure out, but here I am!

 **Link(s) to work** https://mealprepfunday.com/

+## Day 77: January 15, 2021

+**Today's Progress**: Today I continued working on the Functional Programming module on the FreeCodeCamp JavaScript course.

+**Thoughts** Today I was reflecting on how confusing "for loops" were when I first learned about them, and now I can knock them out without thinking twice.
+Sometimes progress seems slow, but when I look at the larger picture, I am impressed by how much I've accomplished in the past 2.5 months.
+I have said this before, but I will continue to say, that a huge catalyst to my learning is working on real life projects in tandem with structured training/tutorials.

+**Link(s) to work** https://www.freecodecamp.org/eascodes